CFMTech/Jupytab/README.md

 Connecting Tableau to your notebooks to execute code on the fly using the [External Connection Service](https://help.tableau.com/current/pro/desktop/en-us/r_connection_manage.htm).

-The address to use is the host where your Jupytab is running.
-The port is the one you configured in the config.ini file.
+The address to use is the host where Jupytab is running.
+The port is the one you configured in the `config.ini` file.

-Please take care to select the TabPy / External API and not RServe.
+Please take care to select the **TabPy / External API** and not RServe.

 ## Troubleshooting